dbuenzli/logs/README.md

 [`Cmdliner`][3].
 The optional `Logs_lwt` library that provides Lwt logging functions depends on [`Lwt`][4]

-Logs and its reporters are distributed under the BSD3 license.
+Logs and its reporters are distributed under the ISC license.

 [1]: http://erratique.ch/software/fmt
 [2]: http://ocsigen.org/js_of_ocaml/